antvis/G6/docs/manual/middle/elements/edges/arc.en.md

 const graph = new G6.Graph({
   // ...
 Other configurations for graph
   defaultEdge: {
     // ...
-Other attributes for edges
+Other properties for edges
     style: {
       stroke: '#088',
       lineWidth: 3